 It is a myth that you are born with characteristics that make you mentally strong throughout your life.
 The truth is, you can develop mental strength with practice, fortitude, and intention as you grow and develop your personality.

-In a previous blog for Sixty and Me, I suggested you have the power to stretch your mind at any age and defend against the negative influences that pervade your conscious as well as the unconscious mind, often hidden in your shadow life.
+You have the power to stretch your mind at any age and defend against the negative influences that pervade your conscious as well as the unconscious mind, often hidden in your shadow life.

 The following 5 characteristics that people with remarkable mental strength practice daily will stretch your mind and increase your focus and intention: